mwales/emu6502/README.md

 Commands for the emulator's debugger

+* 0x01 About - Emulator returns a string about it's version (Basically a test / heartbeat message
+* 0x02 Exit - Tells the emulator to shutdown
 * RegisterDump() - Dump all the registers.
 X, Y, Accumulator, Status, PC, SP
 * RegisterWrite(registerName, registerValue)
 * MemoryWrite(address, numBytes, data)